chukharev/520/README.md

 - explain and use the method of dynamic programming for combinatory optimization
 - implement the calculation of Levenshtein distance between two strings

-Assessment: an in-class quiz to demonstrate the understanding of dymanic programming (10% of grade)
+Assessment: an in-class quiz to demonstrate the understanding of dymanic programming - 10 points max.
+Rubric will be provided on the quiz.

 **Topic 4.
 Computational analysis of English morphology: implementations and applications of stemming and POS tagging (Weeks 7-10)**